 You won't be bored at this Monmouth County farm.
-It's loaded with family activities, including pumpkin picking, crafts, pony rides, hayrides, a wooden train, pig races, swings, a zoo and even a "Kids Korner" for the 2- to 6-year-old crowd.
+It's loaded with family activities, including pumpkin picking, crafts, pony rides, hayrides, a wooden train, pig races, swings, a zoo, and even a "Kids Korner" for the 2- to 6-year-old crowd.
 Plus, you won't want to miss the Curious George–themed corn maze.

 Heaven Hill Farm – Vernon

 Heaven Hill Farm is known for its Great Pumpkin Festival, billed as the "largest fall festival in Northern NJ."
 You'll find pumpkin picking, but also hayrides, pig races, a cool spider web crawl, games, carnival rides (only on weekends), corn stalk and hay maze, farm animals, a boo barn, and much more.
 Return later in the season for the Halloween Trick or Treat Trail.

 Norz Hill Farm – Hillsborough

 Pumpkin picking, hayrides, and farm animals are all part of the fall fun at Norz Hill.
 Pumpkins and hayrides are available on weekends beginning in early September, and daily later in season.
 Don't forget to try the five-acre corn maze, which boasts a new design each season.

 Oasis Family Farm – Robbinsville

 Pick pumpkins, eat homemade ice cream, enjoy games, and check out Monster Truck Day at this NJ farm.
 There's even an ant colony and gem mine to explore plus a children's Fun Zone and bee hive to check out.